WellingtonCimentoOficial/glozble/README.md

 * rename the .env-example to .env and fill in the fields
 * Create virtual enviroment with command "python -m venv venv" and active this virtual enviroment
 * install all requirements with command "pip install -r requirements.txt"
-* make migrations with command "python manage.py makemigrations | python manage.py migrate"
+* make migrations with command "python manage.py makemigrations&&python manage.py migrate"
 * Finally run django with command "python manage.py runserver"